US consumer prices up 0.3% in January, led by energy spike

 WASHINGTON (AP) — U.S. consumer prices rose 0.3% in January, led by a surge in energy.
-Though the gain was the biggest monthly increase since July, inflation in the past year remains modest.
+But even though the gain was the biggest monthly increase since July, inflation gains over the past year have remained modest.

-The rise in consumer prices followed 0.2% gains in both November and December, the Labor Department reported Wednesday, and last month’s hike was the sharpest since prices rose 0.5% in July, a month when the country was re-opening following the coronavirus lockdowns in the spring.
+The Labor Department reported Wednesday that the January rise in consumer prices followed 0.2% gains in both November and December and was the sharpest jump since prices rose 0.5% in July, a month when the country was re-opening following the coronavirus lockdowns in the spring.

 Over the past year, inflation is up a modest 1.4%.
 Core inflation, which excludes volatile food and energy costs, is also up 1.4% with core prices unchanged in January.